telerik/winforms-docs/controls/track-and-status-controls/stepprogressbar/overview.md

 # StepProgressBar

-__RadStepProgressBar__ enables you to setup a visual element that displayes a multi-step process via number of different steps and a progress track bar between each step.
-Selecting a step will animate a progress movement from the previously selected step to the new one.
+__RadStepProgressBar__ enables you to set up a visual element that displays a multi-step process via a number of different steps and a progress track bar between each step.
+This control can be used to track the progress of an ongoing process, booking transport tickets, user registration, etc.

 ![winforms/stepprogressbar-overview 001](images/stepprogressbar-overview001.png)